 is editor and founder of the online journal Glossator: Practice and

 Theory of the Commentary.

-Minter, assistant professor; Ph.D., Harvard.
+Minter, lecturer; Ph.D., Harvard.
 General interest in American

 literature from the Puritan era to the current century.
 Other, specific

 interests: the Enlightenment and related literary modes (Romanticism,